 Recent research has begun to take the role of probation supervision in a new direction.
 For the most part, formal probation supervision is now reserved for those youth who pose significant risk to public safety, allowing for much smaller more manageable caseload size.
 A concentrated effort is made to offer family focused interventions that approach rehabilitation from a strengths based perspective of growth and long-term success, rather than from a monitoring and surveillance perspective.

 MAYSI – Mental Health Screening (MAYSI-2) & Assessment is administered at intake for both diversionary and official supervision.
 Screening for mental health needs on early contact with youth in juvenile justice settings has become standard practice nationwide—at intake in probation, detention centers, or juvenile corrections programs.
 Identifying young people’s needs—substance use, trauma-related problems, and suicide ideation—is important at that initial contact.
 It‘s the first step for identifying those who need immediate attention and further assessment for mental health needs.

-OYAS – Ohio Youth Assessment System – The Ohio Youth Assessment System is an assessment package that is designed to assist juvenile justice professionals in providing the most effective interventions for youth based on their likelihood to reoffend, criminogenic needs, and barriers to services, using the least restrictive alternative.
+OYAS – Ohio Youth Assessment System – The Ohio Youth Assessment System is an assessment package that is designed to assist juvenile justice professionals in providing the most effective interventions for youth based on their likelihood to reoffend, criminogenic needs, and barriers to services.

 SANKOFA Violence Prevention Program – The purpose of this program is to reduce weapons-related offenses and to increase school and community engagements.
 This project utilizes SANKOFA, a youth violence prevention program that embraces traditional African values of consciousness, caring, connectedness, character, competency, commitment and courage to minimize the involvement in gun related violence and to promote resiliency.

-The Mental Health Liaison meets with the youth and family and conducts a Juvenile Fire Setting Assessment.
+The Behavioral Health Navigator meets with the youth and family and conducts a Juvenile Fire Setting Assessment.
 From that assessment, referrals can be made to mental health services.
 There is linkage to a local fire department which provides the youth with educational and awareness programming.
 Although the fire departments will take the lead role, their efforts alone will not resolve the problem.
 It is crucial that there be a working relationship established between the community agencies.
 The fire department, prosecutor’s office, Juvenile Court/Community Control, mental health professionals and schools must all communicate with one another so that an organized effort is established to reduce youth involvement in fire-setting and arson-related activities.